-So in a large bowl I combined 1.5 cup all-purpose flour, 1/4 cup cocoa powder, 1/2 tsp baking soda, and 1/2 tsp salt.
+So in a large bowl I combined all-purpose flour, cocoa powder, baking soda and salt.
 I mixed it well & set it aside.

-In a separate bowl I mixed the mashed banana, 1/2 cup honey, 1/4 cup coconut oil (measured then melted), and 2 tsp vanilla.
+In a separate bowl I mixed the mashed banana, honey, coconut oil (measured then melted), and vanilla.
 My coconut oil was solid when I measured it before melting.
 I’ll have to see how (or if) this changes the recipe in the summer months when my coconut oil is typically pre-melted.
 LOL

 Then I combined the contents of both bowls.
-Finally I stirred in 2/3 cup chocolate ships and then added the chopped banana, folding it gently so as to keep the chunks intact.
+Finally I stirred in chocolate chips and then added the chopped banana, folding it gently so as to keep the chunks intact.

 The cookies turned out beautifully fluffy, soft & chewy.
 And they were a HIT with our guests!

 The 3 or 4 chocolate chips I’d placed on top of each cookie added quite a bit both to presentation as well as taste.
 So be sure not to skip that step!
 That explosion of chocolate with the first bite is just what I was after.

 Yield: about 20 cookies using 1½ Tablespoon cookie scoop

 With the exception of the chocolate chips, these cookies are only sweetened with natural sugars in the banana and with honey.
 They are beautifully fluffy, soft & chewy & they were a HIT with our guests! #TexasHomesteader

 - ¼ cup unsweetened cocoa powder